Izumi0XD/CYBER_SECURITY_NOTES/DAY_06/README.md

 ### • 7.
 To know the user names we will use enum4linux :
     enum4linux -a >IP<

 ### • 8.
-After getting the usernames we have to try for cracking the password { note that we ar e in ssh service } :
+After getting the usernames we have to try for cracking the password { note that we are in ssh service } :
     hydra -l >username< -P /usr/share/wordlists/rockyou.txt ssh://>IP< -V -l ⇨ for user </br>
  -P ⇨ for password wordlist </br>